 No party is complete without an elaborate dessert and candy table that includes gift bags guests can fill and take home.
 The cake is the centerpiece of this dessert table and is surrounded by a huge variety of sweet treats.

-The special birthday person is given the first piece of cake, but doesn't keep it for himself.
-Instead, he gives this piece to an important person in his life like his mom or dad.
+The special birthday person is given the first piece of cake but doesn't keep it to himself.
+Instead, he gives this piece to an important person in his life, like his mom or dad.
+It is a great honor to be given the birthday boy/girl's slice of sweet.